crabbit-git/dinopedia/README.md

 The assignment brief was as follows:

 > A client is looking to improve their online offering of educational content by developing an interactive browser application that displays information about dinosaurs in a fun and interesting way.
-Your task is to make an a Minimum Viable Product or prototype to put forward to them.
+Your task is to create a minimum viable product or prototype to put forward to them.
 This may only be for a small set of information, and may only showcase some of the features to be included in the final app.

 ## Possible future extensions to functionality
 - Add a quiz on the index page (test knowledge about all dinosaurs in the app)